ur4me/Titanic/README.md

 total <- bind_rows(train, test)
 ```
 #### Adding new column
 It would be really good if I can make as many new variables as possible.
-However, in order to use tree function, factor predictors must have at most 32 levels.
+However, in order to use decision tree model, factor predictors must have at most 32 levels.
 In other words, actual people's name and ticket numbers will not play important role in the prediction as they have more than 32 levels.
 But the title which is stated in their name will be really meaningful as it will have less than 32 levels.
 Furthermore, I can retrieve deck names from Cabin Column.
 Lastly, I can make family size column from SibSp and Parch column.

 ```
 #make Title column